 Developing these applications could put Europe at the forefront of a clean industrial revolution.

-Stationary fuel cells for households
+4.4 Stationary fuel cells for decentralized use in facilities

 Furthermore, the costs are a major aspect to accelerate market introduction.
 Measures to be taken are: